 - Our brain reduces its functions with age.
 One of the major reasons is the reduction of cerebral blood flow.
 This is in part due to less Nitric Oxide.

-- This can result in a reduction of the normal function of cerebral energy metabolism, this is glucose delivery and neuronal activity like cellular communication.
+- This can result in a reduction of normal neuronal activity like cellular communication.

 - However, beetroots are high in nitrates that have the potential ability to improve blood flow in the brain.

 - Beetroots are excellent in helping the liver to detoxify.
-Belatin pigments that we saw earlier have shown to assist in phase 2 body's detoxification process.
+Belatin pigments have been shown to assist in the phase 2 body's detoxification process.

 - Beetroot increase levels of some enzymes that are involved in detoxification.